-The carpometacarpal joint at the base of the thumb near the wrist suffers considerable wear and tear over a lifetime.
-This joint, known as the basal joint or thumb CMC joint, often develops arthritis early in life.
-Even people who don’t have arthritis in other areas may develop arthritis in this joint.
+The carpometacarpal (CMC) joint at the base of the thumb near the wrist suffers considerable wear and tear over a lifetime.
+This joint often develops osteoarthritis relatively early in adulthood.
 Basal joint arthritis may interfere with the ability to pinch or grip with the thumb.
-Treatment may include anti-inflammatory medications, cortisone injections or surgery.
+Treatment for osteoarthritis of the wrist and thumb may include splinting, physical therapy, anti-inflammatory medication, cortisone injections or surgery.

 Inflammation of the tendons that move the thumb and wrist can cause significant pain.
 This condition, called tendinitis, is typically caused by repetitive movements or direct trauma.
 Tendinitis can affect any tendons in the wrist and thumb.
-De Quervain’s tendinitis, inflammation of the tendons that pass through the wrist and into the thumb, is a common condition that causes thumb and wrist pain.
+De Quervain’s tendinitis is a common condition that causes thumb and wrist pain due to inflammation of the tendons that pass through the wrist and into the thumb.
 Movement of the thumb may also be accompanied by a snapping or catching sensation.
-Splinting, antiinflammatory medications and cortisone shots are used to decrease pain in mild cases of De Quervain's tendinitis.
+Splinting, anti-inflammatory medications and cortisone shots are used to decrease pain in mild cases of De Quervain's tendinitis.
 Surgery is sometimes performed to relieve pressure on the inflamed tendons.

 Ganglion cysts are noncancerous, fluid-filled sacs that develop next to joints or tendons.
 These cysts contain thick fluid similar to that which normally lubricates many joints.
 Ganglion cysts often cause no symptoms unless they impinge on nerves.
 For example, a ganglion cyst on the thumb side of the back or front of the wrist can compress local nerves, leading to pain in the thumb or wrist.
 Many ganglion cysts resolve on their own, while some grow into bone.
 Ganglion cysts may require cortisone injections, drainage or surgery.